 SCOG is responsible for preparing a UPWP that documents the transportation planning work activities and related tasks to be accomplished during state fiscal year 2024 (July 1, 2023 through June 30, 2024).
-The UPWP identifies planning work tasks, their associated costs and applicable funding sources.
+The UPWP identifies work tasks, their associated costs and applicable funding sources.
+The Transportation Policy Board approved the UPWP at the May 17, 2023 meeting.